facebook/docusaurus/website/docs/migration.md

 title: Migration
 ---

+This doc guides you through migrating an existing Docusaurus 1 site to Docusaurus 2.

-Refer users to this document when upgrading to Docusaurus 2.
-This migration guide is targeted to Docusaurus user with translation and/or versioning feature disabled and assumes following structure.
+This migration guide is targeted to Docusaurus user with translation and/or versioning features disabled and assumes the following structure:

 ```sh
 ├── docs